 Expenses: non-approved vendors, anomaly expenses, or large transactions should be investigated.

-Estimates / Rough Checks: find ways to assess your financial numbers indirectly through inventory turns compared to sales and production output compared to labor hours and sales.
+Estimates / Spot Checks: find ways to assess your financial numbers indirectly through inventory turns compared to sales and production output compared to labor hours and sales.

 Obtain the right kind of insurance and bonding coverage if appropriate.